mhskdr/mhskdr/README.md

 <h3 align="center">Full Stack (FrontEnd Focused) Web Developer | UI Enthusiast | Creative Technologist</h3>
 ## 🧑‍💻 About Me

-I’m a **Full Stack (FrontEnd Focused) Web Developer** with a strong focus on frontend development and user experience.
+I’m a **Mern Stack (FrontEnd Focused) Web Developer** with a strong focus on frontend development and user experience.
 I treat **design as code** and **code as art**

 ### 🔍 What I'm Currently Working On: